Last Updated on

-- 2 cups carrots, peeled and sliced thinly
+- 2 cup carrots peeled & sliced thinly

-- 2 cups fresh green beans, cut in half
+- 2 cup fresh green beans cut in half

-- 1 cup asparagus, woody ends removed, cut on diagonal into 3/4 inch pieces
+- 1 cup asparagus cut diagonal 3/4 inch pieces

 Robyn lives in Canada and has an affinity for all things ocean, especially seafood.
 She loves finding new ways to create dishes with fresh ingredients, low in calories and most of all, DELICIOUS!
 She believes healthy dishes do not have to be time consuming and expensive and she wants to convince you of that, too!